shrekdad/shrekdad.github.io/README.md

 ## 2. Photos You Provide

-Shrekdad allows you to optionally import photos from your device’s photo library to create personalized birthday invitation cards.
+This app allows you to optionally import photos from your device’s photo library to create personalized birthday invitation cards.

 When you select a photo: